open/close all folders

 - In any military fiction set after 1960, generally only basic Soviet weapons like the AK-47 and RPG-7 and common American types like the M16 rifle, M60 machine gun and M72 rocket launcher will be seen.
 AK variants and derivatives are not so universally abundant in real life, and extremely common rifles like the G3 and FN FAL are seldom seen.

 - In post-USSR settings, modern Eastern bloc guns that ought to be widely available, such as the Bizon, AK-74, Pecheneg, and so on, seem to be widely absent.
-Instead, guns like the AK-47 (not produced since 1959) and the RPD (not produced since 1961) will still be shown.
+Instead, guns like the AKM (which will always be called the AK-47, which hasn't been produced in Russia since 1959) and the RPD (not produced since 1961) will still be shown.